 The NFL is an especially popular option for DFS players.
 Ohioans can expect to find numerous NFL options each week of the season, providing them chances to select their favorite Cleveland Browns and Cincinnati Bengals players.

-And while the Ohio State Buckeyes could compete for the crown as the most bet-on team in the state when sports betting launches next year, Ohio bettors won’t see any college-related DFS contests.
+And while the Ohio State Buckeyes could compete for the crown as the most bet-on team in the state now that sports betting is live, Ohio bettors won’t see any college-related DFS contests.
 Per state regulations, an operator is prohibited from offering “a fantasy contest based upon any university, college, high school, or youth sporting event.”

 The NBA also features many DFS choices each night of its long season, giving basketball fans in Ohio plenty of opportunities to add their favorite Cleveland Cavaliers to their lineups.